 - Any arrangement that you come to with your landlord should be confirmed in writing

 Rule 6: Check out properly

-The notice period you give your landlord should be:
+The notice period you give your landlord, prior to checking out, should be:

-- At least one calendar month.
-This protects the landlord, if the you (the tenant) terminate the contract earlier than expected
+- At least one calendar month, if you have been in the property for under a year.
+This protects the landlord, if you (the tenant) terminate the contract earlier than expected

-- At least three months, + one extra month for every year the property has been rented.
+- At least three months, plus one extra month for every year the property has been rented, if you have been renting long term.
 This protects you, incase your landlord terminates the contract

-- However, the notice period should never be longer than six months!
+- The notice period should never be longer than six months!